vidyakrishnanm/P2P-trading/README.md

 4)	Initialize the genesis file. (geth init –datadir node1 genesis.json)
 5)	Run the private network using Geth command (geth --datadir node1 --networkid 1234 --http --allow-insecure-unlock --nodiscover --port 30303 --http.port 8545).
-6)	Open the geth console in another terminal (geth attach node1/geth.ipc) For detailed commands follow the link .
+6)	Open the geth console in another terminal (geth attach node1/geth.ipc) For detailed commands follow (https://geth.ethereum.org/docs/fundamentals/private-network) .
 Repeat the steps for node 2 and 3 in other Raspberry Pi.
 Note: The genesis file, network Id, http port should be same in all 3 nodes.